Dogs of War (comics)

-Dogs of War is a comic book series originally published by Defiant Comics from April 1994 until August 1994.
+Dogs of War is a comic book series that was published by Defiant Comics from April to August 1994.
 The series lasted only five issues before Defiant ceased publication of the title.

 The book was based on characters created by Jim Shooter.
 Most of the issues were conceptualized by Shooter, and written by Art Holcomb and penciled by artist Georges Jeanty.